juntossomosmais/frontend-challenge/README.md

 ## Questions

 If you have any questions or suggestions, send your questions directly to us (vagas-dev@juntossomosmais.com.br) or open an issue.
-But, before that, please, make sure that your question hasn't been answered on a previous [issue](https://github.com/juntossomosmais/frontend-challenge/issues?q=)
+But, before that, please, make sure that your question hasn't been answered on a previous [issue](https://github.com/juntossomosmais/frontend-challenge/issues?q=) 😌

-Please, check if your question has already been answered in [an issue](https://github.com/juntossomosmais/frontend-challenge/issues?q=) 😌